danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/WebViewKit.md

+## Getting started

+The <doc:Getting-Started> article has a guide to help you get started with WebViewKit.

-## Supported Platforms
+## Repository

-WebViewKit supports `iOS 13` and `macOS 11`.
+For more information, source code, and to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/WebViewKit).

 ## About this documentation

-The online documentation is currently iOS-specific.
+The online documentation is currently iOS only.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 ## License

-WebUIKit is available under the MIT license.
+WebViewKit is available under the MIT license.